nsg-ethz/mini_internet_project/platform/README.md

 `sudo docker exec -it 1_LONDrouter bash`

 If you are in the router container, run `vtysh` to access the CLI of that router.
+The following example show you how to access the switch IRCH in the L2 network ETH of AS1:

+`sudo docker exec -it 1_L2_ETH_IRCH`

+Hosts and switches do not have a CLI, so once you are in the container, you can start configuring them.

 #### Student access with SSH